 With the stakes high, boards have an opportunity to lead as the workplace changes in fundamental ways.

 Based on the risks inherent in the entity’s operations, has the board considered the key takeaways noted in the above discussion?

 How Protiviti Can Help

-Protiviti is working with 60% of the Fortune 1000® and 35% of the Fortune Global 500®, as well as smaller companies, including fast-growing technology organizations, both pre- and post-IPO.
+Protiviti is working with 60% of the Fortune 1000® and 35% of the Fortune Global 500®, as well as smaller companies, including fast-growing technology organisations, both pre- and post-IPO.
 We have a proven track record of bringing innovative solutions to help companies solve some of their most difficult business problems, including challenges associated with workplace dynamics.
 We bring operations and consulting disciplines to bear in addressing new opportunities:

-- Our Managed Business Services offering is unique, combining world-class consulting and the largest global network of highly skilled, specialized operational resources to address finance and accounting challenges.
+- Our Managed Business Services offering is unique, combining world-class consulting and the largest global network of highly skilled, specialised operational resources to address finance and accounting challenges.
 With over 2.7 million professional resources, we can quickly ramp up — and down — depending on a company’s specific needs.

 - Our interdisciplinary teams help solve unique business challenges using data and analytics and leveraging technologies such as AI and ML.
-Our professionals bring deep industry expertise and extensive technology and consulting experience to implement the appropriate technical solutions and change enablement programs that enable companies to create a competitive advantage and capitalize on the financial benefits from adopting AI/ML.
+Our professionals bring deep industry expertise and extensive technology and consulting experience to implement the appropriate technical solutions and change enablement programmes that enable companies to create a competitive advantage and capitalise on the financial benefits from adopting AI/ML.
 We leverage our deep domain expertise and advanced analytical horsepower to enable sustainable, business-relevant, technology-enabled and globally managed operational changes.